thelexhibition/thelexhibition-thelexhibition.github.io/_pages/about.md

 In my time I develop trading & investment models across all asset classes including alternatives (betting markets such as horse racing).
 This involves technical solutions involving quantitative alpha research, backtesting and portfolio optimisation.
 I have built full-stack solutions including bots across front and back-office markets businesses, interactive dashboards used by global business and NLP-driven research apps as some of my projects.
 I also enjoy modelling sports (fantasy sports competitions) and am live-testing a comprehensive Australian horse racing model.

-Feel free to get in touch for feedback, to collaborate or share project ideas on the contact page.

 ## Education

 Master of Data Science - Sydney University

-Bachelor of Business - University of Technology Sydney CFA Institute
+Bachelor of Business - University of Technology Sydney

+CFA Institute

 Chartered Market Technicians Association

 10+ other technical courses and certifications

 <a href="https://www.linkedin.com/in/aleksey-eremenko-61924728/">Full LinkedIn Profile</a>